spotlightpa/poor-richard/content/newsletters/pennstatealert/_index.md

 max-width = "prose"

 title = "Get the latest"
-white-subhead = "Sign up for"
+white-subhead-first = "Sign up for" yellow-subhead = "Penn State Alerts" white-subhead-second = ""

-yellow-subhead = "Penn State Alerts" deck = "Be the first to know about our coverage of Penn State University"
+deck = "Be the first to know about our coverage of Penn State University"

 bullets = [